-- Transit analysis for SPOT submissions and implementation of the upcoming new transit plans in Durham and Orange counties; - Regional coordination on transit issues; - Research on environmental impacts of transportation plans and development of environmental aspects of future transportation modeling and analysis; - Assisting with development of the MTP and CTP, and amendments to those plans; and - Developing materials for public outreach.
+- Transit analysis for SPOT submissions and implementation of the upcoming new transit plans in Durham and Orange counties; - Regional coordination on transit issues; - Research on environmental impacts of transportation plans and development of environmental aspects of future transportation modelling and analysis; - Assisting with development of the MTP and CTP, and amendments to those plans; and - Developing materials for public outreach.

 Financial Impact.
 The MPO has determined that there is sufficient funding for a full-time entry level planner within the existing budget.
 No additional funding through local match will be required to fund the position.
-Since some of these duties are currently being conducted by a part-time staff person; it is anticipated that there will be less money spent on part-time wage expenditures with the hiring of a full-time staff person.
+A review of the MPO's current budget has indicated that the inclusion of an additional FTE can be absorbed by not replacing current and open part-time positions.
+The MPO will not fill those part-time positions until it is determined, in FY23 at the earliest, that those positions can be afforded within the budget.